jasonspiller/week-03-day-1-responsive-css/readme.md

 #### Starter Code

-Let's take a few moments to look at our HTML in the `index.html` file:
+Let's take a few moments to review the HTML in the `index.html` file:

 ```html
 <!DOCTYPE html>